 Working Group regularly checks out Vaseline and other known jelly brands to determine whether or not they are dangerous.
 The only time you should stop using it is if it starts causing breakouts, irritation, or redness since that could mean that the jelly doesn’t go along well with your skin, or you could even be allergic to it.
 But, luckily, there are vegan products that do the same job without the irritating agents, and you can always switch over to that!

 Chances are you’ve bought a huge jar of petroleum jelly or bulk of ‘em, and now you’re stuck with so much on your hands with no idea on how to use it all.
 Well, the best part about petroleum jelly is the fact that it can be used for so many different things!
 You already know it can heal minor scratches and burns, and help your cuts and abrasions heal faster, but you can also use it to simply moisturize your skin, face, or any other patch of skin that feels dry.
 It forms a water-barrier and traps moisture inside, keeping you hydrated.

 If you’ve got pets, and worry that their paws are too dry, you can also use it to help them feel better!
 And even better, if you’ve got a little one, and he or she suffers from diaper rash, this wonderful jelly can be their savior.
-And, you can always use it as lube to help stuck things get unstuck, like a ring, door hinges and so on.
+And, you can always use it as a lube to help stuck things get unstuck, like a ring, door hinges, and so on.

 Other Factors to Consider